-National Wildlife Federation and our affiliate, Florida Wildlife Federation, have won four ground-breaking Endangered Species Act victories in our 15 year campaign to protect coastal habitats throughout the Florida Keys.
+The National Wildlife Federation and our affiliate, Florida Wildlife Federation, have won ground-breaking Endangered Species Act victories to protect coastal habitats throughout the Florida Keys.

 National Wildlife Federation has worked to protect the Key deer since 1951, when only about 25 of the animals remained.

-Today, NWF continues to take action to ensure a safe future for the Key deer and its habitat through the courts and education.
+Today, the National Wildlife Federation continues to take action to ensure a safe future for the Key deer and its habitat through the courts and education.
 Fewer than 1,000 Key deer currently survive, and their future remains precarious.

 In 2009, National Wildlife Federation and Florida Wildlife Federation filed a lawsuit against FEMA for failing to protect endangered sea turtles from the impacts of its National Flood Insurance Program, which promotes development in critical sea turtle habitat.